Production-Ready LLM Infrastructure

 KV Cache & Advanced Config

-Fine-tune llama.cpp behavior through the CRD.
-Configure KV cache quantization or pass any flag.
+Fine-tune llama.cpp and vLLM behavior through the CRD.
+Standard cache types are enum-validated; fork-specific types pass straight through.

-- extraArgs escape hatch for any llama-server flag
+- extraArgs escape hatch for any runtime flag

 GPU Queue Visibility